 (Note that for any course with a non-B A prefix, its course description is listed under the department that offers the course.)
 Students who complete the foundation curriculum at WSU with the required GPA are eligible to receive a certificate in General Business Administration.
 See the certificate requirements for specific information.

-MBA PROGRAM Curriculum (36 Credits)
+ONLINE MBA Core Courses (36 Credits)

 A minimum cumulative GPA of 3.0 is required for the MBA degree.